sgmurphy/wordpress-plugins/simple-banner/readme.txt

 2. This is the second screen shot.
 3. This is the third screen shot.
 4. This is the settings page... and the fourth screen shot.
+4. This is the fifth screen shot.

 == Changelog ==

+= 3.0.1 =
+* Bug fix, check for undefined

+= 3.0.0 =
+* New multi-banner feature, removed support for wp_body_open

 = 2.17.4 =
 * tested to WP 6.6.1